kevin-gwyrdh/KanbanTxt/README.md

 ### Move a card to an other column

 I used the todo.txt priority prefixes to define in which column each task should appear.
-I am not sure it fully respect the todo.txt format but it does not seems a total nonsense either.
+I am not sure it fully respect the todo.txt format but it does not seems a total nonsense either.--darkmode

 - **(A)** A task in progress and therefore a task with the highest priority.
 Goes to the *To Do* column.
 - **(B)** The very next step to do when all the tasks in progress are done.
 It is a *To Do* task tagged as important.